xi-Rick/danadavis.dev/README.md

 - **🔍 Search Functionality**: Powered by KBar for quick navigation
 - **🌙 Dark Mode**: GitHub dark dimmed theme support
 - **📊 Analytics**: Umami integration for privacy-focused tracking
-- **�️ Database**: Supabase with Drizzle ORM for type-safe operations
+- **🗄️ Database**: PostgreSQL with Prisma ORM for type-safe operations
 - **🔐 Admin Panel**: Manage posts, comments, and more
 - **🎵 Integrations**: Spotify now-playing, GitHub activities, and more
 - **📱 Responsive Design**: Optimized for all devices